Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 - Enhanced Orphanage:
   - Cam.
 Net. has been completely redesigned with five new ones: two located in first and second floor's hallways and one in the courtyard.
   - Sector 2 spawn points do not activate until 10 seconds after Sector 1 has been bombed.
-  - The elevators are now a one-click interaction.
   - The connector vent between Laundry and Storage has been removed.
   - The Storage vent leading to the Dormitory has been removed.
   - The Washroom vent located near the computer objective has been removed.